tigerfarm/notifyweb/README.md

 <img src="notifyWebNotification.jpg" width="600"/>

-Once this application is run in the browser and tested, Notifications can be sent to the device using the identity or identities registered.
+Once this application is run in the browser and Twilio Notify binding is created, notifications can be sent to the device using the identity or identities registered.
 ````
 if the web application is running in the browser,
     notifications will be handled by the application (see above).